daformat/typographer.js/README.md

 We'll add a non-breaking space on units which we're pretty sure of.
 And will leave it to you to do it for ambiguous ones.

-You should avoid using html input (wether a HTML Element or a html string) unless you are pretty confident about what your input is made of.
+You should avoid using html input (wether a HTML Element or a html string) unless you are pretty confident about how your input is structured.
+Indeed [regexes can never be perfect for parsing HTML](https://stackoverflow.com/a/1732454/).
+For instance, if you use inline styles in your input with a locale that requires non-breaking spaces (either narrow or regular) before colons or semicolons, typographer will mess your styles up, leaving you wondering why your styles are not applied.

 ## Different countries, different typographic rules